photo: Bernhard Musil

 photo: Tamar Maare

-The talented and charming Haidar A. Darwish is spicing up the queer scene of Berlin even more with his belly dance performances!
+The talented and charming Darvish is spicing up the queer scene of Berlin even more with his belly dance performances!
 He arrived in Berlin in 2016 and managed to balance out the everyday life struggle of a newcomer with honing his skills as a dancer fusing different styles such as voguing, hip hop and traditional belly dance.
-He’s already performed all over the city, participated in the Berlin documentary film Berlin Is Burning and is part of the newly formed House of Arise.
+He’s already performed all over the city, participated in the Berlin documentary film Berlin Is Burning and is a co-organizer of Queens Against Border that was initiated by Olympia Bukkakis to raise funds for trans and queer refugees.
 If you want to see him perform check out his monthly show with Drag Queen Judy La Divina at Silverfuture.

 photo: Kiko Dionisio